msakai/resume/resume.md

   Assisted the team developing technology to compress and distribute a massive amount of four-dimensional observation data from the latest Multi-Parameter Phased Array Weather Radar (MP-PAWR).
   Developed a data processing workflow by modifying and integrating existing C programs to handle past observational datasets.

-* Optimization project in the logistics field (Nov.
+* Optimization Project in the Logistics Field (Nov.
 2021 - Jan.
 2022):

-  I led a team of engineers, and within three months, our team caught up on an unfamiliar field and then proposed a solution combining reinforcement learning, SMT solvers, and physical simulation to solve the customer's problem.
+  Led a team of engineers to quickly gain expertise in an unfamiliar domain and develop a solution combining reinforcement learning, SMT solvers, and physical simulation to address the customer’s optimization problem.

 * Automated operation of petrochemical plants (2019-2024):